Scams Spam is now Here

 On line fraud (such as not getting goods ordered from Ebay) is now so common that the police are showing no interest if the sum involved is just a few hundred.

 www.immobilise.com. is a free service where you can register the details of items such as mobile phones and bicycles.
-If you lose your phone your account should be cancelled quickly by notifying the telephone company.
+If you lose your phone your account should be canceled quickly by notifying the telephone company.
 But stolen items notified to Immobilise.com are notified to the Police rapidly.
 Worth a look but with the police attitude to 'smaller' items I wouldn't hold my breath.

 ** n.b.
 The most common form of robbery on the streets today is for mobile phones.
 And yet you can block the use of a phone almost immediately by getting in touch with the service provider and telling them to block it.
 You will need to tell them the Serial Number.
 To get this you should press *#06# on the phone and make a note of it in a safe place

 ** Credit card fraud is on the increase after a lull after 'Chip and Pin' was introduced.
 These days people are having money taken from their accounts from ATM machines from Toronto to Bangkok and Sydney.
 How is it done ?
 Some clever organisation tampers with a Chip and Pin machine (often in a petrol station).
-This not only records your number but also the Pin you tap in, so you account is now open to crooks who draw from it in countries where Chip and Pin has not been introuduced (most).
+This not only records your number but also the Pin you tap in, so you account is now open to crooks who draw from it in countries where Chip and Pin has not been introduced (most).
 A quick call to their mate in Kuala Lumpur and they are rich !
 Perfect !
 It is untraceable until enough people report they used that garage.
 By then the machine has been changed back.
 Hopefully your bank will notice unusual transactions - but I wouldn't bank on it.

 Barclays is expected to issue its card users with a small device, which will produce a randomly generated number, which will then need to be used, along with passwords and identification numbers when accessing a Barclays account.
 Other banks may follow suit, except HSBC, which says it sees no need.

-Good explanation of what Phishing is about http://askbobrankin.com/phishing_scams.html
+Phishing Good explanation of what Phishing is about http://askbobrankin.com/phishing_scams.html

 PHISHING NEWS (phishing is an e-mail designed to look as if it is from a bank and asks you to fill in details).
 DON'T